 What happens when the Managing Authority has to put in place Deprivation of Liberty Safeguards urgently?

 The Managing Authority can grant itself an ‘Urgent Authorisation’.
 These can last for up to seven days (extended by a further seven days in certain circumstances).
 They must at the same time apply to the Supervisory body for a Standard Authorisation.

 What happens after a Deprivation of Liberty is authorised?

-The RPR is expected to visit the person regularly and report any concerns they have regarding Deprivations of Liberty to the Supervisory Body, for example if they think the conditions are not being met.
+The RPR is expected to have regular contact with the person and the care home, and report any concerns they have regarding Deprivations of Liberty to the Supervisory Body, for example if they think the conditions are not being met.